Infraedifice/jesseloudon.github.io/_pages/BloggingToolkit.markdown

 ## How-To Series
 * [Part 1][Part1] - Why I’m using open source and an overview of my blog setup
-* Part 2 - Getting started with a step-by-step guide
+* [Part 2][Part2] - Getting started with a step-by-step guide
-* Part 3 - Tips & tricks with Jekyll and Markdown editing
+* Part 3 - Securing your Content and Going Live with GitHub Pages
-* Part 4 - Securing your content
+* Part 4 - Tips & Tricks with Jekyll and Markdown editing

 ## Toolkit
 ### GitHub Pages